 Welcome!

 I am a PhD student at INRIA CARAMBA, working with Emmanuel Thomé and Pierre-Jean Spaenlehauer.
-I am interested in the algorithmics of Drinfeld modules and their applications to post-quantum isogeny-based cryptography.
-I also have a degree in musicology and in mechanics.
+I am interested in the algorithmics of Drinfeld modules and their applications to computer algebra and cryptography.
+I also studied musicology and in mechanics!

 Research summary